 Vinayak Seshasayee (born 1984) is an executive vice president and generalist portfolio manager in the New York office, leading Canadian portfolio management.
 He is a member of PIMCO's Americas portfolio committee.
 Previously, he was a portfolio manager on the MBS and investment grade credit desks and a member of PIMCO's diversified income portfolio management team.
 Prior to joining PIMCO in 2013, he was a member of the fixed income research group at Morgan Stanley.
-He is currently a member of the Canadian Fixed-Income Forum (CFIF), a group set up by the Bank of Canada to share bond market information between market participants and the central bank.
 He has 13 years of investment experience and holds an MBA from the University of Chicago Booth School of Business.
 He received an undergraduate degree from the Indian Institute of Technology, Mumbai.